Doctoral Program Overview

 The Research Program

 The student should begin planning a suitable project for dissertation research during his or her first year of graduate study.
-A proposal describing the planned research should be submitted to the Office of Graduate Studies for approval no later than the end of the third year of enrollment.
+A proposal describing the planned research should be submitted to the Office of Graduate Studies for approval no later than the end of the second year of enrollment.
 It is desirable that the research program be started during the early semesters; however, the student should balance the time and effort on the special field of dissertation research with the larger areas of knowledge covered by the preliminary examination.
 The proposal must be approved by the student's Advisory Committee, the Chair of the Faculty of Genetics, the Head of the student's academic department, and the Office of Graduate Studies.

 Written and Oral Examinations/Admission to Candidacy